EnHands/enhands-tailwind-ws/blog/2024-01-31-nepal-field-trip.md

-Nepal Field Trip Report
+# Nepal Field Trip Report

-Reasons & Goals
 In the summer of 2023, we achieved a significant milestone – we completed our first cosmetic hand prototype, a project we had been working on for the past year.
 The primary focus was on anthropomorphic design, natural skin appearance, and overall comfort.
 Based on our prior knowledge, this combination, if executed well, should result in positive patient acceptance.

 After developing the prototype, we intended to obtain feedback and validate the design.
 Therefore, a field trip to a low-income country, where we could gain real patient insights, was the next logical step.
 We chose Nepal over other countries because our collaborating partner, Naya Qadam, held a prosthesis camp there.